lorindi/React-Native-Learning-Journey/learning-journal.md

 - Got a warning about duplicate keys when using the same goal text
 - Button styles differ across platforms and can’t be fully customized by default
 - Some styles looked misaligned when switching between Android and iOS preview
+- Handling scroll behavior to avoid overscroll bounce on iOS
+- Understanding when to use ScrollView vs FlatList for lists

 ### Solutions
 - Reviewed documentation to confirm event names in React Native (onChangeText)